ncorrare/ncorrare-yubikey/README.md

 * $arguments: Defaults to 'debug'.
 Please note that augeas fails when using a '=' sign.
   Currently troubleshooting why that happens.
-* $service: Defaults to system-auth in RedHat systems and common-auth in Ubuntu systems.
+* $service: Array.
+Defaults to system-auth & password-auth in RedHat systems and common-auth in Ubuntu systems.
   Depending on your implementation, you might want to have yubikey authentication on a particular service (like sshd) so check your distribution documentation on how PAM is configured for your system.